Back to PortfolioRESEARCH // HIDDENAI

 We mapped five post‑exploitation scenarios leveraging this architecture:

-• Autonomous System Reconnaissance: In response to prompts like "Tell me everything about this PC," the AI chains shell queries (netstat, tasklist, systeminfo, net user) to compile detailed intelligence documents.
+• Autonomous System Reconnaissance: Prompts like "Tell me everything about this PC" trigger LLM‑driven shell queries (netstat, tasklist, systeminfo) to compile intel.

-• Credential Harvesting: Enumerates WiFi profiles, queries Chrome credential vaults, registry entries, and lists private SSH keyfiles.
+• Credential Harvesting: Enumerates Wi‑Fi profiles, Chrome credential vaults, registry entries, and private SSH keys.

-• Discord Bidirectional C2: Commands are polled from files written to local queues via Discord Bot bindings, sending screenshots/files back through channels.
+• Discord Bidirectional C2: Commands are polled from local queues via Discord Bot bindings; results are posted back.

-• Living-Off-The-Land: Invokes Windows default tools (certutil, bitsadmin, reg) dynamically based on target configuration.
+• Living‑Off‑The‑Land: Invokes native Windows tools (certutil, bitsadmin, reg) dynamically based on target configuration.

 • DLL Injection: Process enumeration and injection using VirtualAllocEx & CreateRemoteThread.